michcald/fsm/README.md

 ## The Accessor

-The model component is just for defining the schema of the FSM but it does not include any logic to change the state of a Stateful Entity.
+The model component just defines the FSM's schema but it does not include any logic to change the state of a Stateful Entity.

 In order to execute transitions you need to use the Accessor component.

 Every FSM requires at least one Accessor.

+The Accessor class requires:
+* the FSM object
+* the validator object
+* the Stateful class name
+* the Stateful class property that will contain the value of the current state.
+The class must provide the proper setter/getter `set{PropertyName}($value)` and `get{PropertyName}()`.

 The Accessor is in charge of:

 * using the validator to validate the FSM schema before every operation
-* initializing the state of your object
+* initializing the state of your Stateful entity
-* change the state of your object executing a transition
+* change the state of your Stateful entity executing a transition

 Getting back to the Stateful Entity: